-Bikelawyer's fatal accident claims solicitors has recovered millions of pounds for those left behind after fatal motorcycle accidents and as bike claim specialists we have a track record of succeeding in claims even where others have been unsuccessful.
+Bikelawyer's fatal accident claims solicitors have recovered millions of pounds for those left behind after fatal motorcycle accidents and as bike claim specialists we have a track record of succeeding in claims even where others have been unsuccessful.

 Who can claim after a fatal accident?

-Our fatal accident claim solicitors have a detailed knowledge of fatal accident claims and we will guide you through this difficult time with care and understanding.
+Our fatal accident claim solicitors have a detailed knowledge of fatal accident claims, and we will guide you through this difficult time with care and understanding.

-Damages awarded can include an amount for the pain and suffering from the time of the accident to the point of death.
+Fatal accident damages awarded can include an amount for the pain and suffering from the time of the accident to the point of death.
 This amount varies depending on the extent of the deceased’s awareness of the injuries sustained and their duration.

 A claim can also be made for the actual financial losses such as funeral expenses and a bereavement award for the deceased’s spouse or parents.

 It may also be possible to receive compensation for the loss of financial support resulting from the death, for example future loss of earnings into the household.
 This is particularly important where the deceased was the main breadwinner in the family, or if they had dependent children.

 What’s an inquest?

-An Inquest is a medical/legal enquiry held by a Coroner following a death which wasn’t the result of natural causes or a sudden death where the cause is unknown.
+An inquest is a medical/legal enquiry held by a Coroner following a death which wasn’t the result of natural causes or a sudden death where the cause is unknown.
 It’s not a trial and the purpose of an inquest is to establish the identity of the deceased, when the person died, where they died and how the death occurred.
-If you need a more detailed guide to what to expect at an inquests one can be found here.
+If you need a more detailed guide to what to expect at an inquest one can be found here.

 How can I prove the other driver caused the accident?

 Making a fatal accident claim is more complicated than making a personal injury claim because in all civil law cases it is for the claimant to prove their case.
 A big part of that is usually the evidence of the injured party themselves.
-Because the deceased can’t give evidence in a fatal injury claim there is a far greater reliance on forensic evidence and expert reconstruction evidence based on evidence gathered by the police and eye witness accounts.
+Because the deceased can’t give evidence in a fatal injury claim there is a far greater reliance on forensic evidence and expert reconstruction evidence based on evidence gathered by the police and eyewitness accounts.

 How do I know if I have a claim?